PSSRA/pssra.github.io/content/join/bylaws.md

 Chapter Organizers may only access Organization membership records or Chapter records containing member PII if the Organizer is a national member of the Organization and has signed a non-disclosure agreement with the Organization as described above.

+Chapter Organizers will be appointed by approval vote of the combined CCC and CRC.

 ### SUBSECTION ONE: CHAPTER-ASSOCIATED ADVISORS OR EXPERTS {#4-4-1}

 Chapter Officers and Chapter Representatives may establish formal association between the Chapter and individuals or groups representing advanced expertise, not otherwise found among the membership of the Chapter, that advances the mission of the Chapter.
 Each such association shall have a Liaison between the group and the Chapter, who shall serve as a member of the Chapter Representative Committee.
+The Liaison may be elected by the group in whatever manner they choose.

 Groups of chapter-associated advisors or experts need not be vetted Chapter members or local comrades, but may be, and may determine their own methods for self-appointment in consultation with Chapter Officers and Chapter Representatives.